 Gardeners have always known a certain joy when getting their hands and feet in the soil.
 But now scientists have made it official that getting dirty is good for your soul.

 Mycobacterium vaccae is a harmless bacterium found in dirt that recently has been proven to lift your mood as well as boost your immune system.
 A recent article in the magazine Neuroscience reports on a study done by neuroscientist Christopher Lowry at the University of Bristol in the U.K. Heat-killed inoculations of these bacteria given to cancer patients showed fewer symptoms as well as improvements in the patients’ physical and emotional health.

-, I’ve started following a series by Max Fisher on Vegetarianism.
+Over at The Atlantic, I’ve started following a series by Max Fisher on Vegetarianism.
 In his first piece, he humorously talks about how his family reacted to his vegetarianism.
 If all the pieces in the series are this well written, I’ll keep on reading.